TVA Sports: NHL coverage

 On November 26, 2013, Rogers announced that it had reached a 12-year, $5.2 billion deal to become the exclusive national rightsholder for the National Hockey League, beginning in the 2014–15 season.
 Quebecor Media sub-licensed national French-language rights to the league for $110 million per season, making TVA Sports the official French-language broadcaster of the NHL.
 RDS retains regional rights to Montreal Canadiens and Ottawa Senators games not broadcast by TVA Sports.
 Former Montreal Canadiens goalie Jose Theodore joined the network as an analyst.

 NHL games occupy a significant portion of TVA Sports' programming during the season, with a particular emphasis on the Canadiens and other teams popular in Quebec, such as the Boston Bruins, Colorado Avalanche, Ottawa Senators, Pittsburgh Penguins, and Toronto Maple Leafs.
-TVA Sports' flagship Saturday night broadcast, La super soirée LNH, airs 22 Montreal Canadiens games per season, along with a second game on TVA Sports 2.
-TVA Sports also airs the All-Star Game, Winter Classic, and Stanley Cup Playoffs.
+Under its initial deal, TVA Sports' flagship Saturday night broadcast, La super soirée LNH, aired 22 nationally-televised Canadiens games per season, along with a second game on TVA Sports 2.
+Between the two channels, a total of about 275 regular season games were broadcast per season.
+TVA Sports also aired the All-Star Game, Winter Classic, and Stanley Cup Playoffs.

+On September 3, 2026, Rogers announced a 12-year renewal of the sublicensing agreement as part of its new contract beginning in the 2026–27 season; TVA Sports will carry a total of 350 regular season games per-season, including 32 nationally-televised Canadiens games, and events such as the All-Star Game and Winter Classic.
+During the Stanley Cup Playoffs, TVA Sports will hold French-language rights to all series broadcast by Sportsnet (as selected first- and second- series may now be broadcast by Prime Video in French under the new contract), and exclusive French-language rights to any first- or second-round series involving the Canadiens (even if it is picked by Prime Video).